 This level of personal experience may be hard to replicate in your vertical, but the lesson is to figure out how to get as close as possible to your client's customers.
 The closer you get to those end users, the higher your odds of success.

-Give this episode a listen, follow Evan on Twitter, and learn more about the four pillars of succesful agencies here.
-Thanks for tuning in!
+Give this episode a listen, follow Evan on Twitter, and thanks for tuning in!